Here at The Energy Desk, our experts are frequently asked about Combine Heat and Power (CHP) and the effects that it has on businesses.

 CHP is the process of simultaneously producing both electricity and heat from a single fuel source, and is a solution that is rapidly being adopted by multiple organisations across the globe.

 But why is CHP becoming so popular?
-In this post, the energy specialists at TED provide a detailed view of the effects that CHP can have on your business and give an insight as to why it is becoming the must have energy service out there.
+In this post, the energy specialists at TED provide a detailed view of the effects that cogeneration can have on your business and give an insight as to why it is becoming the must have energy service out there.

 The Advantages of Combined Heat & Power